DSprtn/GTFO_VR_Plugin/README.md

 	look janky as all hell if you move your head around fast but it will boost performance greatly.
 I would only recommend using this if nothing else works to make the game run in VR for you.

-#### MISC IN-GAME ACTIONS
+### MISC IN-GAME ACTIONS

+#### AIMING

-	Double handed aiming is triggered by proximity of your offhand (the hand without a weapon.)
+	Double handed aiming is triggered by the proximity of your offhand (the one without a weapon) to the weapon grip.
 Bring your offhand to the gun's grip as you would IRL and you will enable it.
 	Bring your offhand far enough apart and you will disable it.

+#### WATCH

 	The watch can be toggled between inventory and objectives with the ToggleWatchMode action.

 	The watch UI is as follows ---

-	The top 5 bars represent the inventory slots, with ammo percentages (1 bar = 20%.)
+	The top 5 bars represent each of the inventory slots.
 	Each bar is a mag of ammo, 20% of your tool ammo or a single use of a consumable item.

-	On the bottom left there are bars for HP, infection and oxygen, they are each 20% a bar and are not visible if they don't have to be at the moment.
+	On the bottom left there are bars for HP, and infection.
+Infection is invisible until you're actually infected.

 	On the bottom right you can see the ammo in your current mag.
 Each block is a bullet.
 	There is a config setting to change the ammo to a number display.

-	Remember to bind openmenu and openmap too!
-They work in-game correctly as you'd expect.

 	Menu and map UI is controlled by the 'movement' action or pointing the controller.
-	'Crouch' and 'aim' re-orient the overlay and the 'fire' action interacts with the buttons.
+	'Crouch' and 'ToggleWatchMode' re-orient the overlay and the 'fire' action interacts with the buttons.

 #### STEAM_VR DESKTOP